AndisGrossteins/DNSAgent/README.md

 ## Usage

-Edit `options.cfg` to change options.
+Edit `options.json` to change options.

-Edit `rules.cfg` to customize your rules.
+Edit `rules.json` to customize your rules.

-Both `options.cfg` and `rules.cfg` are standord JSON files, your can use any of your favorite editors to open them.
+Both `options.json` and `rules.json` are standord JSON files, your can use any of your favorite editors to open them.

 Launch `DNSAgent.exe` and **change your system DNS to 127.0.0.1**.
 Voilà!